Police and Crime Commissioners are elected every four years. The last election was in May 2016 and the next election will be in May 2020.

 To read about the roles and responsibilities of a PCC please visit the Home Office briefing about PCC roles and responsibilities or view the short video at the top of the page made by the Association of Police and Crime Commissioners (APCC), which explains how the public can have their say in who their local PCC is.
 You can also find information on the My Role pages of our website.

 To read more about election guidance for PCCs, including qualifications for standing as a candidate, please visit the Electoral Commission.
-This page will be updated as guidance becomes available for 2020.
+The linked page will be updated as guidance becomes available for 2020.

 The Association of Police and Crime Commissioner’s (APCC) has created a candidate briefing which offers guidance, advice and information for anyone interested in standing as a candidate in the 2020 Police and Crime Commissioner elections

-The Office of the PCC will be holding a briefing event for potential candidates for the 2020 election.
+The Office of the PCC will be holding two briefing days for potential candidates for the 2020 election.
 To register your interest and receive more information, please e-mail the communications team.

 To vote in a PCC election you must: